 Chimney fires occur when soot and creosote that have built up in the flue system ignite.
 If the stove is operated properly and the flue checked and cleaned regularly, then chimney fires should not occur.
 These fires can be very dangerous and must be avoided.
-Try to maintain good, hot fires in the stove whenever possible and at least once during every firing, open the air controls and allow the stove to burn on full for a short while until the entire fire bed is glowing red.
+Try to maintain good, hot fires in the stove whenever possible and at least once during every firing, open the air control (move lever all the way to the left) and allow the stove to burn on full for a short while until the entire fire bed is glowing red.
 Check your flue system regularly for build-up of soot and creosote and clean as necessary.